When co-owners of property are at odds over the property, it may be necessary to have a court appoint a receiver to manage and/or sell the property.

 The attorney serving as the administrator asked the probate court to appoint a receiver to sell the property.
 The probate court did this and one of the daughters appealed the decision to appoint the receiver.

 Joint Ownership of Property

 It is common for family members to own property jointly.
-This is most common with bank accounts and parents and their children.
-The thought is that the funds should be made available to the children if the parent dies, so that the children will have funds to carryout the last affairs.
+This is common with bank accounts held by parents and their children.
+The thought is that the funds should be made available to the children if the parent dies so that the children will have funds to carry out the last affairs.

 When a Receiver Can be Appointed

 The issue for the appeals court was whether it was proper for the trial court to appoint a receiver.

 Texas law provides that a receiver can be appointed in the following circumstances: